Bulk AI Detection for Real Workflows

 Checking one essay, article, or client draft is simple.
 The hard part starts when you need to review 20, 100, or 1,000 documents without turning AI detection into a full-time job.

 Bulk AI detection helps teams triage content quickly: find the highest-risk documents first, inspect the exact sections that look AI-written, and decide what needs human review.
+The right workflow should save review time without turning an AI score into an automatic accusation.

 Who Needs Bulk AI Checking?